jagrem/babel-resolve-relative-module/README.markdown

-Babel has a configuration setting `resolveModuleSource` which is a function that is used to perform module resolution.
-This module provides an implementation of that function which transforms paths relative to a root directory into relative paths that will be understood by Node's `require` function or by Browserify.
+This module provides an implementation of the Babel module resolver function which transforms paths relative to a root directory into relative paths that will be understood by Node's `require` function or by Browserify.

 ```